extemporelang/extemporelang.github.io/_docs/overview/quickstart.md

 title: quickstart
 ---

-# quickstart {#quickstart}

 I get it, you're impatient---here's the bare minimum required to get from zero to running Extempore code.

-Note

-Some of the tutorial documentation is out of date.
-If you get stuck, the best place to ask for help is the mailing list.

 ## Installation {#installation}

-Note

-There are much more detailed instructions in <span role="doc">install</span>,

-:   so if you have any problems (or simply want to know what's going on)
-    with the steps below then that's a good place to look.

 The quickest way to get started is to download a [binary release](https://github.com/digego/extempore/releases), unzip it and run